-The American Society of Plastic Surgeons (ASPS) reports almost 16 million surgical and minimally invasive cosmetic procedures are performed annually in the U.S., but finding the right type of plastic surgeon can be confusing.
+The American Society of Plastic Surgeons (ASPS) reports that almost 16 million surgical and minimally invasive cosmetic procedures are performed annually in the U.S., but finding the right type of plastic surgeon can be confusing.

 What is Facial Plastic Surgery?

-Facial plastic surgery forms a key element of otolaryngology, treating conditions involving the entire face, nose, neck, lips and ears.
+Facial plastic surgery forms a key element of otolaryngology, treating conditions involving the entire face, nose, neck, lips, and ears.
 It is generally divided into two main classes of procedure: reconstructive and cosmetic.

 Reconstructive plastic surgery is primarily used for conditions existing from birth, such as a birthmark, cleft lip, protruding ears, or a contorted smile.
 It is also used to treat blemishes and injuries from accidents, burns, or previous surgeries.